BareBones-RPG/barebones-rpg-basic/docs/bbrpgb.md

 >
 > Referee: Rolls a d4 for the goblin's damage—gets a 4.
 >
-> Referee: "The goblin looses an arrow from its poorly made bow.
+> Referee: "The goblin releases an arrow from its poorly made bow.
 Fighter—roll your armor reduction!"
 >
 > Player: "Yes!
 Maybe it won’t hit as hard."
 (The fighter rolls 1d2 for leather armor and gets a 2.)
 >